Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 mt:text:[l TO "uFFFF"]
 ```

 When searching for a date range you can use a partial date.
-Elasticsearch replaces missing date components with the values below:
+Elasticsearch replaces the missing date components with the values below:

 * Month of year: 01
 * Day of month: 01